Tulsa Ports: Facilities

+Recent tenants

+The facility continues to grow.
+In February 2026, Mecad USA announced a 32,000 square foot manufacturing facility and headquarters at the Port estimated to cost $13.4 million and create 300 jobs.

 Tulsa Port of Inola

 Tulsa Ports’ Inola facility, known as the Tulsa Port of Inola, is a 2,500 acre industrial park.
 It has rail access to the Union Pacific, as well as barge access to MKARNS.

-The first tenant, Sofidel, completed its manufacturing facility there in 2020.
+The first tenant, Sofidel, built its 1.8 million square foot manufacturing facility there in 2020, incorporating both a paper mill producing raw paper from pulp, and a converting plant creating the finished product.
+Sofidel broke ground on a $775M, 1 million square foot expansion of its facility on June 4, 2026, with completion estimated to take two years.

 In September 2022, Tulsa Ports received the largest grant in its history, being $22.3 million from the federal government, toward the $27.9 million cost of the Port of Inola Industrial Wastewater Treatment Plant.
 The plant lays the foundation for industrial facilities which could likely provide 10,000 future jobs.

 In December 2022, the Port Authority announced a $15.76 million dollar rail project to rehabilitate existing track to connect the port and the Sofidel plant with the Union Pacific main line.
 The project included funding from Sofidel and the United States Department of Transportation.
-The resulting Verdigris Southern Railroad opened in April of 2024.
+The resulting Verdigris Southern Railroad opened in April 2024.

 Further upgrades are planned.
 As of December, 2023, an additional $150 million in infrastructure improvements were to be made to roads, water, and other utilities over the next two years.